threefoldfoundation/info_cloud_production/src/tfcloud/tfgrid/v40/guardian.md

 What do you get in return

-* Eternal recognition from your Regional Internet community (-:
+* Eternal recognition from your Regional Internet community
-* TBDk USD per month in INCA reward
+* TBDk USD per month in TFT reward.